 Plan your study time in an effective and efficient way.
 Allow sufficient time for all the subjects.
 Prepare a timetable for your everyday tasks.
-Next, check the NEET PG previous year Question Papers and get an idea about the exam pattern and the type of questions asked in NEET PG exam.
+Next, check the NEET PG previous year Question Papers and get an idea about the exam pattern and the type of questions asked in the NEET PG exam.

 - Keep the record: Keep a record of everyday work, and make sure that today’s work is done better than yesterday's work.

 - Divide the time: Candidates should make a proper timetable by dividing the time, allotting more time for the important sections in the exam.